Q: I am looking for a USCIS Civil Surgeon. Is Dr. Lewis a certified designated USCIS Civil Surgeon?

 Q: Do you accept medical insurance or travel insurance for the immigration physical exam?

 A: No. Most health and/or travel insurance plans do not cover immigration medical exams.
-You should save all receipts in the event your employer reimburses you for the exam.
+We will provide you with an invoice for possible reimbursement.

 Q: What if I do not have medical insurance?

 A: If you do not have insurance, you may go to your family doctor or local pharmacy for your vaccinations.
-Or you may be able to go to the health department for free or little cost to have them done.
+Or you may be able to go to the health department for free or little cost to have your vaccinations and lab tests done.

 Q: What forms of payment do you accept?